You were made in God's Image

 In 1991, the Metro D.C. synod assembly voted to accept and affirm homosexual persons as rostered ministers to serve in the church."

 Twenty-five of the 886 RIC congregations resides in the Metro D.C.
 Synod - learn more about the Metro D.C.
 Synod and the ELCA by clicking below.

-Join the Reconciling in Christ Team at Emmanuel!
+Join the Reconciling in Christ Ministry at Emmanuel!

-The Reconciling in Christ team consists of members who gracefully engage the congregation in building a culture of welcome and inclusivity at Emmanuel.
-The team recommends and implements strategies to strengthen and deepen relationships within the congregation while sharing God's love with all people.
+The Reconciling in Christ ministry consists of members who gracefully engage the congregation in building a culture of welcome and inclusivity at Emmanuel.
+The ministry recommends and implements strategies to strengthen and deepen relationships within the congregation while sharing God's love with all people.

-If you are interested in learning more about this team or joining, please reach out to the team at email@example.com.
+If you are interested in learning more about this ministry or joining, please reach out to the ministry at firstname.lastname@example.org.

 LGBTQ+ Young Adult Mental Health Forum

-On Sunday, November 8, 2020, the RIC Committee of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
+On Sunday, November 8, 2020, Reconciling in Christ of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
 This session was led by Ellen Murphy, LCSW, a psychotherapist at St. Mark Counseling Center in Vienna, and ELC Reconciling in Christ Committee Member.

 If you have any questions or want more information about this topic, please contact Ellen.